NCATS-Tangerine/tkg-beacon/README.md

 determines the location of the metadata files.
 Setting `filter_biolink` to `True` will ignore all categories that are non-Biolink compliant if a concept has more than one category.
 If only one category exists for a particular concept, the concept will be reported by the beacon as `"named_thing"`.
-The configure make command also copies over the `docker-compose.yaml-template` to `docker-compose.yaml`, which may also be customized (normally, not).
+The configure make command also copies over the `docker-compose.yaml-template` to `docker-compose.yaml`.
+The Neo4j credentials may be adjusted to point to your target local Neo4j folders and a suitable Neo4j password specified here in the `docker-compose-yaml` file.

 ### Getting the data